 The program narrative should be double-spaced, using a standard 12-point font (Times New Roman preferred); have no less than 1-inch margins; and should not exceed 25 pages.
+The narrative should begin by stating in which of the 4 jurisdictional categories the applicant fits (small, medium, large or tribal).
 Pages should be numbered.
 If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.

-The following sections should be included as part of the program narrative:
+Unless otherwise noted, the following sections should be included for both purpose areas as part of the program narrative9: